PandoraDay/8K60FPSMediaForYouTube/README.md

 > Scans for MOV Files in the currect directory non recursively.
 Using ffmpeg, it converts `MOV Apple ProRes 422 PCM S16LE 48000Hz Stereo` to `MP4 SVT-AV1 Opus 48000Hz Stereo 384kbps` and puts the MP4 A file in the `new` directory.
 All MOV Files are converted to MP4 A first in order for the second part of the script to run.

 > [!IMPORTANT]
-> The MP4 A Files resulting from this first conversion to AV1 have a weird Video Average Framerate, something like `13212000/220213`.
+> The MP4 A Files resulting from this first conversion to AV1 have a weird Video Average Framerate, something like `13212000/220213` which is reported as `59.9964579748 FPS` in both VLC Media Player and mpv Player.
 This is the reason why a Second AV1 Lossy Encoding is required to get sharp and round 60FPS `60/1` AV1 MP4.
 This phenomena happens with either ffmpeg LibAOM and LibSVTAV1.

 - #### **Second Step**
 > Scans for MP4 A Files in the currect directory non recursively.
 Then, it takes all the MP4 A encoded videos from the first lossy encoding in `new` directory, copies the audio stream and performs another lossy converstion using SVT-AV1.
 The resulting MP4 B of this second lossy encoding is stored in `new\svt` directory and it has a sharp round 60FPS `60/1`